 Shopping in Saigon

 Just up from the Rex Hotel on Le Loi St is the Hotel Continental, where Graham Greene lived for two years (in room 210).
 The arcades now boast the likes of Prada and Cartier, but nearby is the Tax Department Store.
-The upper floors here house a treasure trove of shops, all of local produce, and even a small supermarket.
+The upper floors here house a treasure trove of shops, local produce, and even a small supermarket.

-A few blocks further down Le Loi St is the Ben Thanh Market - the French called it Les Halles Central.
+A few blocks further down Le Loi St is the Ben Thanh Market—the French called it Les Halles Central.
 Like the original Les Halles, the stalls are jammed so closely together there is barely enough room to walk, and I quickly became lost in a chaos of delicate silks and kitchenware.
-One end is filled with fly-covered meat and unrecognizable seafood, with nearby cooking stalls; in the heat and humidity of midday the stench proved unique.
+One end is filled with fly-covered meat and unrecognizable seafood, with nearby cooking stalls; in the heat and humidity of midday, the stench proved unique.